Zondax/izari-filecoin/README.md

 _Please visit our website at [zondax.ch](https://www.zondax.ch)_

 ---
-## 🚫 PROJECT NO LONGER MAINTAINED 🚫
+## 🚫 PROJECT MAINTENANCE NOTICE 🚫

-As of **2023-09-30**, this package is no longer actively maintained.
-The last version of the software will remain available, but future updates or bug fixes should not be expected.
-Users are encouraged to seek alternative solutions and are welcome to fork the project for continued development.
+This package will continue to be actively maintained until **2023-12-31**.
+After this date, it will no longer receive updates or bug fixes.
+Users are encouraged to seek alternative solutions after this period and are welcome to fork the project for continued development.

 ---